 Activities | All Week

 (10 a.m. to 4 p.m. unless otherwise noted)

 - Visit the House | On the first floor, talk to docents about the works of art.
 Visitors with children receive a special activity for imagining themselves in the role of a curator.

 - Visit the Gardens | Discover art-making activities, guest experts, and exploration stations related to history, nature, and springtime.

 - Art Walk | Take a walk through the formal garden spaces and discover inspirational connections between nature and the art inside the house.

 - Art Activity: Nature Rubbings | Make art with rubbing plates that show leaves, flowers, insects, and animal footprints that you can find in the gardens.
 (Location: Diana Terrace)

 - Historical Game Zone | Play outdoor games that were popular in early America, such as quoits, graces, jump rope, and shuttlecock.
 (Location: Diana Garden, near the fountain)

 - Tactile Play Zone | Have fun with wooden tree blocks, tumbled stones, shells, and other natural materials designed especially for young hands and minds.
 (Location: South Lawn)

-Education programs at Bayou Bend receive generous funding from Sharon G. Dies; Susan Vaughan Foundation; Houston Junior Woman's Club; Mary Lynn and Steve Marks; Bobbie Nau; Ralph H. and Ruth J. McCullough Foundation; William A. and Madeline Smith Charitable Trust and additional generous donors.
+Education programs at Bayou Bend receive generous funding from Houston Junior Woman's Club; Sharon G. Dies; Mary Lynn and Steve Marks; Susan Vaughan Foundation; Ralph H. and Ruth J. McCullough Foundation; Ms. Bobbie Nau; and additional generous donors.